 Sabine adores Scilly’s natural environment – the nature, the air, the skies, the beaches, the sea.
 “I just feel at ease with myself.
 Even after a long day, when I go down to Bar Point or Pelistry Beach, all the worries and stresses of the day vanish and I can be myself again.
 I still enjoy travelling and visiting foreign countries immensely, but nothing like coming home.
 Setting foot on the island and breathing again.
 We are all very fortunate here and have to make every effort to keep the islands at their best.”

-The only thing that Sabine misses is touch of culture – trips to the opera, exhibitions, the cinema etc, but she plans for all that when she go to the mainland or to Germany.
+The only thing that Sabine misses is touch of culture – trips to the opera, exhibitions, the cinema etc, but she plans for all that when she goes to the mainland or to Germany.
 “I also miss different restaurants and Italy.
 I love to go to Italy and enjoy their hospitality – and gorgeous food!
 I miss the Alps in Bavaria, the woods and little streams to hike and skiing.
 But it can be good to miss something some of the time – then I enjoy it more when I can get it!”